wonchul-kim/wonchul-kim.github.io/_posts/2023-04-14-albumentations-totensor.md

 2. ToTensor

-`ToTensor` normalizes the tensor to [0, 1] and will return a FloatTensor(torch.float64).
+`ToTensor` normalizes the tensor to [0, 1] and will return a `FloatTensor`(torch.float64), but this is considered as `torch.cuda.DoubleTensor` when the data is passed to cuda.

-This might cause the below problem:
+Thus, this might cause the below problem:

 ```
 Input type (torch.cuda.DoubleTensor) and weight type (torch.cuda.FloatTensor) should be the same